 Corporate Governance Report of Banyan Tree Holdings Limited

-Banyan Tree Holdings Limited (“BTH” or the “Company”, and together with its subsidiaries, the “Group”) remains committed to observing and maintaining high standards of corporate governance and sound corporate practices to promote accountability and transparency.
+Banyan Tree Holdings Limited (“BTH” or the “Company”, and together with its subsidiaries, the “Group”) is committed to observing and maintaining high standards of corporate governance and sound corporate practices to promote accountability and transparency.

 This report sets out BTH’s main corporate governance practices which are substantially in line with the principles set out in the Code of Corporate Governance 2012 (the “Code”).